 Bachelor of Arts Political Certification in Project Management

 University of Cal Poly, San Luis Obispo, CA

 He is gifted in finance and performed numerous duties in his years working with the School District.
 His work included but is not limited to:

-- Research, Plan and implement operational policies and procedures designed to comply with all state, county and city laws, ordinances and regulations, and insure the physical health, well-being and safety of all students and staff in all six high buildings and related physical facilities
+- Research, Plan and implement operational policies and procedures designed to comply with all state, county, and city laws, ordinances, and regulations, and ensure the physical health, well-being, and safety of all students and staff in all six high school buildings and related physical facilities

 - Managed two Facilities Modernization Bonds to modernize the six high schools.
 The 2001 Bond was $121,000,000.00.
 The 2006 Bond was $79,920,000.00.
 Plus State funds $15,626,128.00.
 Federal Funds